In Yates County

 What We Are Doing Today

-The Yates Community Endowment is under the guidance of a 13-member, all-volunteer, all-local advisory board, co-chaired by Katie Nord Peterson and Lee Beaulac.
+The Yates Community Endowment is under the guidance of an all-volunteer, all-local advisory board chaired by Katie Nord Peterson.
 The advisory board approved the Endowment's seventh round of grants totaling $41,653.
 The grants were awarded in June 2018 to the following nonprofits: